SuNcareer/RadioMusic/README.md

 # RadioMusic
 1) Struggles faced

-=> Test is too long and with many small features and I can not able to get time because of daily current job and social life.
+=> Test is too long along with many small features and I can not able to get time because of daily current job and social life.
 Still I have implemented all possible mentioned features.

 => Not faced any problem during development, Just here, I have observed Radio is starting after few seconds or min.